Volandimer1/Test1/README.md

      As I understood it, the main goal of the test task was to test the ability to make Custom Editor Windows (u can check it from Tools -> My Custom Editor in the project).

-     To make it more or less worth the actual resume project, I tried to implement ideas about architecture from K-syndicate, and how I understood they do things (the team that has courses and a YouTube channel, who made Raid Shadow Legends).
+     Also tryed ideas about architecture from K-syndicate, and how I understood they do things (the team that has courses and a YouTube channel, who made Raid Shadow Legends).

      Didnt bought their courses yet but heard (spoiled) lots about them from their YouTube.
 Using a single entry point +